Coulter Young wanted to manage a gym. But an aptitude test said “art.”

 Finally, there will be plein-air paintings that reflect Young’s studies with Andrew Lattimore in Cornwall.

 “I decided to start over, in a sense, working with him, doing observational drawings with pencil and charcoal, learning more formally how to paint a still life and landscapes,” Young explains.
 In 2014 Lattimore organized a trip to Italy for his students, “which was a game-changer for me,” says Young.
 “I went back in 2016 to Panzano in Chianti and work that I did there will be in the show.”

 Triptych runs through June 25.
 An opening reception is scheduled for 6 to 9 p.m. on Second Saturday, June 10, at the gallery, located at 1137 Main St. See catalystgallery.com.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.